A review of the latest apps and tools for practicing psychologists

-In this quarterly column, a panel of experts provides ratings and reviews of software and applications to be used either by practicing psychologists or their clients in conjunction with psychological services.
-Topics will cover a variety of technology resources including mental and behavioral health mobile apps, telehealth platforms and practice management software packages.
+In this quarterly column, a panel of experts provides ratings and reviews of software and apps to be used either by practicing psychologists or their clients in conjunction with psychological services.
+Topics cover a variety of technology resources including mental and behavioral health mobile apps, telehealth platforms, and practice management software packages.

 Meet the Let’s Get Technical Reviewer Panel

 Kevin D. Arnold, PhD, ABPP, is a psychologist who is board certified in behavioral and cognitive psychology.
 He serves on the boards of several organizations and is a fellow of the American Psychological Association.
 He is the founder and president/CEO of the Center for Cognitive and Behavioral Therapy in Columbus, Ohio, a large group practice that specializes in cognitive-behavioral therapy and co-locating in primary care offices.
 Arnold has served as the president of the Ohio Psychological Association and the Ohio Board of Psychology, as well as other national organizations.

 JoAnna Romero Cartaya, PhD, is a licensed psychologist and licensed health service provider in Iowa.
 She obtained her doctoral degree in counseling psychology from the University of Iowa and is the owner of the Cartaya Clinic in Humanistic and Behavioral Psychology, PLLC housed at Virtue Medicine, P.C.
 Cartaya is currently an adjunct associate professor at the University of Iowa Hospitals and Clinics in the department of psychiatry.

 During her graduate education Cartaya was a Holmes Scholar, a recipient of the Pediatric Fellowship, which included specialty training in public policy and advocacy, and a brief internship with the Health, Education, Labor, and Pension office in the Hart Senate Building in Washington, D.C.
 She also received the Edith Kaplan Award from the National Academy of Neuropsychology.
 She obtained her BS in psychology from the University of Wisconsin-River Falls and was honored with the Chancellor’s Award, the highest award for service to the University Community, and is proud to be an alumni of the McNair Scholars Program.